sofa-org/sofa-gitbook/developer/subgraphs.md

 An example code using curl is as follows:

 ```
-curl -X POST -H "Content-Type: application/json" --data '{"query": "{ transactions(first: 5) { id from to value blockNumber } }"}' https://api.thegraph.com/subgraphs/name/sofa-org/subgraph-name
+curl -X POST -H "Content-Type: application/json" --data '{"query": "{ transactions(first: 5) { id from to value blockNumber } }"}'  https://api.studio.thegraph.com/query/77961/sofa-mainnet/version/latest
 ```

-Replace `subgraph-name` with the actual subgraph name, and determine the URL based on the actual situation.
+Replace the url with the actual subgraph name, and determine the URL based on the actual situation.

 ### Step 5: Analyze and Use the Response